 " as Mariano Rivera's entrance music.
 The concept of relief pitcher entrance music was introduced in the 1989 movie Major League, where Charlie Sheen's character comes in to "Wild Thing

 " by The Troggs.
 A few years later, The Philadelphia Phillies played the song when their pitcher Mitch Williams would come in from the bullpen.

 There is an all-female AC/DC tribute band in Seattle called Hell's Belles.

-AC/DC recorded Back In Black in the Bahamas.
-Johnson explained to Q magazine November 2008 that penning the lyrics to this song was a supernatural and scary experience.
+AC/DC recorded most of Back In Black in the Bahamas at Chris Blackwell's Compass Point Studios (they took the studio time on short notice when another act gave it up).
+Brian Johnson explained to Q magazine November 2008 that penning the lyrics to this song was a supernatural and scary experience.
 The singer explained: "I don't believe in God or Heaven or Hell.
 But something happened.
 We had these little rooms like cells with a bed and a toilet, no TVs.
 I had this big sheet of paper and I had to write some words.
 I was going, 'oh f--k.' and I'll never forget, I just went (scribbles frantically as if his hand is possessed).
 I started writing and never stopped.
 And that was it, hells Bells.
 I had a bottle of whisky and I went (generous gulps).
 I kept the light on all night, man."

 Since this song specifically is a tribute to the late Bon Scott, it's probably a good idea to mention that a statue to Bon Scott was unveiled in 2008 in Fremantle, Western Australia.
 Here's a little video tour of the statue